 The Google Reverse Image Search engine works by using computer vision techniques, which match the image which you have to the other images present in the Google Images Index and other image collections.
 The search results page which you will get in the end will show you results for the text description of your image and even those of other images.

-In conclusion, it is up to you which engine you want to use in order to perform a search by image that you have.
-Through my experience, I found out that TinEye generates more accurate results for the top few examples it provides you, while on the other hand Google can find a lot more examples of the image, you are searching for, and it is faster in providing you with the results.
+In conclusion, it is up to you which engine you want to use in order to perform a search by an image that you have.
+Through my experience, I found out that TinEye generates more accurate results for the top few examples it provides you, while on the other hand, Google can find a lot more examples of the image, you are searching for, and it is faster in providing you with the results.

 If you find this article informative and useful, don’t forget to share it on Google+ and Facebook.